pcarbo/kyoto/README.md

 We will also use the [varbvs](http://github.com/pcarbo/varbvs) package.
-You can also install this package using **install.packages**, but I recommend getting the most up-to-date version from github.
-Follow the "Quick start for R" instructions to install this package from the source code.
+You can also install this package using **install.packages**, but I recommend getting the most up-to-date version from github, which has a few bug fixes.
+Follow the "Quick start for R" instructions to install this package from the source code on github.

 Finally, you will need to download the source code for this module.
 The simplest way to do this is to [download this repository